faisal2754/Web-Data-Labelling/meetings.md

 - Allow people to sign up and login (cater for duplication, unique IDs, authentication etc.)
   - Acceptance testing for this
 - Connect database to frontend
+Frontend:
+- Create 'create a job' page
+- Create instructional pages eg. How to submit
+- Create credit variable
 - If more time, allow people to upload images and browse jobs

 ## Daily Scrum Meeting 14th April 2021 9:30